clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

 #.
 Follow the remaining prompts to complete the installation of Ubuntu.

 #.
-At this point, the ability to boot Clear Linux is lost because `Grub`
+At this point, the ability to boot |CL| is lost because `Grub`
    is the default boot loader.
-Follow these steps to make the Clear Linux Systemd-Boot the default boot loader and add Ubuntu as a boot option.
+Follow these steps to make the |CL|
+   Systemd-Boot the default boot loader and add Ubuntu as a boot option.

    #.
 Boot into Ubuntu.